 The most elementary experience is that of sameness or difference.

 The identity of a being or self is sense of sameness across change, whose measure is named time.
 The measure of difference without change is labeled space.
 In that identity is indefinite, so are space and time; in that different perspectives may differentiate space and time differently, the two are not entirely separable.
 Are time and space universal?
 Beings require space, experience requires time.
 An ideal point and the absence of being, if they are beings, are the only beings not marked by space and time (though, if they exist, they may exist within space and time).

 That beings have form, implies the existence of space.
 Given beings, the existence of space is necessary.
 Given that experience is always an experience, the existence of time is necessary.
 Time is necessary to significance.
 A dynamic being is one whose change is a function of its form.

-Given a being, all and part are beings.
+Given a being, the entire being (all) and any part of it beings.
 The null part or void will be seen to be a being.

 We—humans—are experiential beings with a sense of identity.
 The forms of experience include the range from perception and thought, to meaning and knowing, to feeling and emotion, to will and choice in action.
 We are capable of enquiring into our nature and the nature of the universe, and we have some ability to design and know destiny.
 We are perhaps the lowest rung of such being, possibly along with other species, for we do not have appear to have native knowledge of the full nature and reason for being.

 The universe is all being—over all form and change, i.e. over all space, time, and their absence.

 The universe contains dynamic beings but is not known to be a dynamic being (it will turn out that it is not a dynamic being).